jespen/studioclay/CHECKOUT-FLOW-REFACTORING.md

 ## Next Steps

-The payment section (step 3) has been left unchanged for now, but in the future, it could be refactored using the same patterns to complete the modernization of the checkout flow.
+All steps in the checkout flow have now been refactored using the same patterns, creating a consistent and maintainable system.
+Future enhancements could include:

+1. **Server-side state persistence**: Moving from client-side storage to server-side state management
+2. **Authentication integration**: Adding user accounts for returning customers
+3. **Enhanced analytics**: Better tracking of checkout flow progression and abandonment
+4. **A/B testing framework**: Infrastructure for testing different checkout variations
+5. **Localization**: Internationalization support for multiple languages